 Troopers are deployed to high CMV traffic areas such as the interstate system and US highway systems, including I-94, I-29, US 85, US 2, and US 83.
-We also routinely send troopers to northwest North Dakota to have an impact on the oil explorations counties.
 North Dakota is the second largest US state for oil production.
 Inspection details are held routinely in northwestern North Dakota.
 When conducting a CMV inspection, the USDOT number will be entered into query central to verify carrier status.
 If the USDOT shows out of service, Query Central will alert the inspector that the carrier is currently under a federal OOS order.
 Query Central will indicate the date and reason the carrier was placed out of service.
 If the carrier is operating intrastate and is Unsat/Unfit, or is an imminent hazard, the OOS order will be enforced and contact will be made with the FMCSA ND Division for further actions.
 If the carrier is operating in interstate commerce and an OOS order is noted, contact will be made with the FMCSA ND Division for further actions.
-A carrier found to be operating under a valid OSS order will immediately be placed out of service Center to verify operation status per the MCSAP comprehensive policy.
-Seventeen line level MCSAP assigned personnel conduct roadside and fixed-site inspections.
-Two MCSAP sergeants conduct roadside and fixed-site inspections.
-Twelve Regional Motor Carrier troopers conduct roadside and fixed site inspections on a limited basis.
+A carrier found to be operating under a valid OSS order will immediately be placed out of service until resolved.
+If an officer is unable to verify status through Query Central, they will contact FMCSA Western Service Center to verify operation status per the MCSAP comprehensive policy.
+Thirteen line level MCSAP assigned personnel conduct roadside and fixed-site inspections.
+Three MCSAP sergeants conduct roadside and fixed-site inspections.
+Six regional motor carrier "size and weight" troopers conduct roadside and fixed site inspections on a limited basis.
 Each traffic trooper has a goal to complete 32, with a minimum of 32 Level II or III, inspections each year to remain CVSA certified.